Can Shiplap Get Wet? – Waterproof Shiplap for Bathroom Ceiling

 • Aquaclad: Aquaclad offers a range of waterproof PVC shiplap panels suitable for use in bathrooms and other wet areas.

-• Fibo: Fibo produces a range of waterproof wall panels that can be used for bathroom ceilings.
-Their panels are made from a durable laminate that is resistant to moisture and easy to install.
+• Fibo: Fibo produces a range of waterproof wall panels for bathroom ceilings.
+Their panels are made from durable laminate that is resistant to moisture and easy to install.

 • Dumawall: Dumawall offers a range of PVC wall panels designed for use in bathrooms and other damp areas.
 Their panels are available in a range of styles, including shiplap.